Standard Journal

-The Standard Journal is a newspaper and media company based in Rexburg, Idaho.
-According to the American Newspapers Representatives, the Standard Journal has a circulation of 4,969 and it publishes two days per week, on Tuesdays and Fridays.
+The Standard Journal is a newspaper based in Rexburg, Idaho.
+It publishes twice a week on Tuesdays and Fridays.
 The paper is a member of the Newspapers Association of Idaho.

 History

 The Standard Journal has been published under various names since 1888.
 It was founded in 1887 as the Rexburg Press; it was later renamed the Silver Hammer and, in 1898, it was renamed Fremont County Journal.
 This paper evolved to become the Current-Journal.
 Because of its strong ties with the Church of Jesus Christ of Latter-day Saints, the Current-Journal was heavily criticized in the early 1900s by The Salt Lake Tribune, an anti-Mormon paper started by three excommunicated members of the Church.

 In February 1908 Arthur Porter and his brother Frank acquired the Current-Journal.
 According to Arthur Porter, they printed the Current-Journal and later the Rexburg Journal, as it was later renamed in 1917, using one of the first printing presses in the west, known as the Prouty Power Press.

 In January 1942, Arthur's son John C. Porter and his wife Annette purchased a competing paper called the Rexburg Standard.
 The Standard had been started as a Republican newspaper by William and Joseph Adams, who later brought James H. Wallis to a leadership role for the paper.

-The newspaper, now the Standard Journal, remained in the hands of John C. Porter and eventually his son and daughter-in-law, Roger O. and Bernie Porter, until December 1999, when the Standard Journal was purchased by Pioneer Newspapers, a small family-owned media company composed of small- to medium-sized community newspapers throughout the Northwest.
+The newspaper, now the Standard Journal, remained in the hands of John C. Porter and eventually his son and daughter-in-law, Roger O. and Bernie Porter, until December 1999, when the Standard Journal was purchased by Pioneer News Group, a small family-owned media company composed of small- to medium-sized community newspapers throughout the Northwest.

 In November 2017, the Standard Journal was purchased by Adams Publishing Group as part of its acquisition of the Pioneer Media Group media division.